best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 For example, within the section of your code concerned with modelling data, you might have a set of functions to download data from an external data store.
 These functions should only be responsible for receiving the required data safely and providing it to the `Model` object.
-If you had the need to download data from different sources online (i.e. Database, CSV or other), you might create several download functions.
+If you had the need to download data from different sources online (i.e., Database, CSV or other), you might create several download functions.
 To pick the right function for each model you might create a ['LoaderFactory'](<https://en.wikipedia.org/wiki/Factory_(object-oriented_programming)>) who's only responsibility is to provide the `Model` with the right loading function for the right data source.